cogini/ansible-role-elixir-release/README.md

 Better is if we didn't require sudo permissions at all.
 One option is to take advantage of systemd to restart the app.

-Set `elixir_release_restart_method: systemd_flag`, the deploy process touches a `/srv/foo/flags/restart.flag` file on the disk after deploying the code.
+Set `elixir_release_restart_method: systemd_flag`, and the deploy process touches a on the disk after deploying the code (`/srv/foo/flags/restart.flag`).
-Systemd notices and restarts it with the new code.
+Systemd notices and restarts the app.

 See [mix-deploy-example](https://github.com/cogini/mix-deploy-example) for a full example.